marcellomontemagno/react-ufo/README.md

 1) until `todo` is loaded `userId` will be undefined, the `useFetchEffect` fetching the `user` is not aware of the loading state of the `todo`, all it knows is that it needs to trigger `getUser` anytime `userId` changes.
 This code would result in 2 invocations of `getUser` one with `userId` undefined and one with `userId` valued properly when the `todo` is loaded.
 2) what if the `useFetchEffect` fetching the `todo` fails?

-You might think that fixing these 2 problems is as easy as putting an `if(loadingTodo){return ...}` and `if(todoError){return ...}` within your fetcher function, but what value would you return? `useFetchEffect` expects the `fetcher` to return a promises so it can handle your ui state accordingly.
+You might think that fixing these 2 problems is as easy as putting an `if(!loadingTodo){return ...}` and `if(todoError){return ...}` within your fetcher function, but what value would you return? `useFetchEffect` expects the `fetcher` to return a promises so it can handle your ui state accordingly.

-This is why `awaitResource` is provided.

 You can write the previous code as follow: